4d/docs/docs/FormObjects/properties_Display.md

 :::note blankIfNull

 By default, a null time is displayed with zeros, e.g. "00:00:00".
-With the "blankIfNull" option, a null time is displayed as an empty area. "blankIfNull" must be combined with the selected format value:
+With the "blankIfNull" option, a null time is displayed as an empty area.
+The "blankIfNull" string (case sensitive) must be combined with the selected format value.
+Ex: "MM_SS blankIfNull" or "hh:mm aa blankIfNull"
-- with a built-in format, after a space character, ex: "MM_SS blankIfNull"
-- with a custom format, without space character, ex: "hh:mm aablankIfNull"

 #### Objects Supported